jedevc/fyp-report/report.md

 This scanning process may seem needlessly complex, however, not all important constructs in a header will be directly declared in that header.
-For example, the `stdint.h` header does not actually include a definition of `uint8_t`, instead loading it from an internal source - by recursively searching for that source, we can find the true definition and implicitly connect it to `stdint.h`.
+For example, the `stdint.h` header does not actually include a definition of `uint8_t`, instead, loading it from an internal source - by recursively searching for that source, we can find the true definition and implicitly connect it to `stdint.h`.

 Once we have collected each header file, we can scan it.
 Initially, we